-Leishmaniasis in dogs is a disease caused by a Leishmania parasitic infection that can either result in a skin reaction or an abdominal organ reaction known as black fever.
+Leishmaniasis in dogs is a disease caused by a Leishmania parasite infection.
+It can either result in a skin reaction or an abdominal organ reaction, known as black fever.
 Black fever is the more severe form of the disease.

-Leishmaniasis is transmitted through the bites of infected sand flies, although there are several strains of the disease with different methods of transmission, and it has been confirmed that dogs can transmit the disease to each other or through contact with infected blood and secretions or from a mother dog to her puppies.
+Leishmaniasis is transmitted through the bites of infected sand flies; although, there are several strains of the disease with different methods of transmission.
+Dogs can transmit the disease to each other through contact with infected blood and secretions or from a mother dog to her puppies.

 Leishmaniasis can cause severe illness in dogs and, eventually, kidney failure.
-If you see the signs of leishmaniasis in your dog, then you should consult your veterinarian immediately for a proper diagnosis and treatment, and be sure to notify your vet if you have traveled anywhere with your dog recently.
+If you see the signs of leishmaniasis in your dog, then you must consult your veterinarian immediately for a proper diagnosis and treatment, and be sure to notify your vet if you’ve traveled anywhere with your dog recently.

 Symptoms Of Leishmaniasis In Dogs

 The symptoms of leishmaniasis in dogs are either cutaneous–meaning they affect the skin–or visceral–meaning they affect an abdominal organ.